Calamity210/BirbLang/docs/docs/Core/int.md

 `int sign`

 Returns the sign of this integer.
+Returns 0, -1 for values less than zero and +1 for values greater than zero.

 **Example**
 ```dart